 3.1 Good Flatline Speed on Torrents

 Remember that I connected to this server specifically to torrent.
-A few VPN providers I’ve tried so far will allow this on where ever you connect to, but CyberGhost is quite strict about the matter.
-I tried torrenting on the Singapore server and it gave me a big, fat zero in download speed for torrents.
+A few VPN providers I’ve tried so far will allow this wherever you connect to, but CyberGhost is quite strict about the matter.
+I tried torrenting on non-Torrent earmarked servers and it gave me a big, fat zero in download speed for torrents.

 4. Priced Ideally for Those Seeking Long-term Plans